If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.

 While a complicated topic, it is one to acknowledge and face honestly.

-Financial infidelity can be highly destructive in relationships.
+Repeated financial infidelity can be highly destructive in relationships.
 Still, hopefully, now that you're thinking about it, you can help avoid this topic in your relationship and move on to brighter times, working together towards your shared goals ahead.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.